adtrahan146/tutor-centre/README.md

 # Tutor Center Queue System

 This project aims to streamline and improve the CSCI tutoring process by implementing a queue system for students, incorporating an estimated wait time, and gathering data on the tutoring sessions.
-The system will have three user interfaces, one for tutors, one for students, and one for professors.
+The system will have two user interfaces one for tutors and one for students.
 ## Features

     - Queue system for students